Evolution of trust in structured populations: Conclusion

 On the other hand, the invasion of untrustworthy trustees destroys the collaborative relationship between investors and trustworthy trustees, leading to the extinction of investors.
 In both well-mixed and structured populations, the system eventually stabilizes in an equilibrium line, where trustworthy and untrustworthy trustees coexist.
 We find that the PC and BD updating rules in the structured population are most conducive to increasing the stability interval for retaining more trustworthy trustees.
 Furthermore, the IM and DB updating rules are unfavorable for retaining trustworthiness, respectively, while the well-mixed population is the least favorable.

-To sum up, this study provides an analytical perspective on the evolution of trust in structured populations.
-In the future, extensive factors such as punishment, reward, and reputation can be incorporated to modify the payoff matrix and the role of new factors in structured populations can be investigated.
-Moreover, it remains an open question how investors and trustees can transform into each other.
-There have been many different explorations in this area~\cite{kumar2020evolution,sun2022evolution,chiong2022evolution}, and their versions in structured populations can also be further investigated.
+To sum up, this study supplemented an analytical perspective on the evolution of trust in structured populations.
+Based on this approach, extensive factors such as punishment, reward, and reputation can be incorporated to modify the payoff matrix and the role of new factors in structured populations can be investigated.
+Moreover, there have been many different explorations~\cite{kumar2020evolution,sun2022evolution,chiong2022evolution} from those in which investors and trustees can transform into each other, and their versions in structured populations can also be further investigated.

-\funding{Publication of this article was funded in part by the George Mason University Libraries Open Access Publishing Fund.}